rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 of that, the definition of the terms "inner section" and "subsection" are not applicable.

-Note that the subsequent section can also not be redefined (e.g. via a rank value) to be an inner section of the closed presequent section.
-Any such definition would (seemingly) produce a conflict, as both sections are by structural relationship independent from each other (seemingly, as all rank values are understood to be with regards to open presequent sections, never with regards to closed presequent sections).
+Note that the subsequent section can also not be redefined (e.g. via a close modifier) to be an inner section of the closed presequent section.
+Any such definition would (seemingly) produce a conflict, as both sections are by structural relationship independent from each other (seemingly, as all such modifiers are always understood to be with regards to open presequent sections, never with regards to closed presequent sections).